exot/openssl-smime-ca/README.md

 ```sh
 make root-ca/ca.crt
 ```

+The root certificate will always be a 4096bit RSA certificate.

 You may want to change the PKI name (both in [root-ca.conf](config/root-ca.conf) and [smime-req.conf](config/smime-req.conf)) and the Authority Information